danishkhan/travis-mac/README.md

 # travis-mac
-repository for testing mac builds
+repository for testing mac and ios builds